AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/content-fragments/examples/console-image-generation-and-image-upload.md

             As this operation
             <strong> uses credits from Generative AI services</strong>
             {' '}
-            such as DALL.E 2 (or Stable Dufusion), we allow only one Generate Image at a time.
+            such as DALL·E 2 (or Stable Dufusion), we allow only one Generate Image at a time.
             <p />
             <strong>So please select only one Content Fragment at this moment.</strong>
           </Text>